Favourited 555 times

 For longer stays of a month or more We will happily collect from and return to Tououse airport or train station, shorter stays will need the diesel fuel paying for (currently €13 per pick up/drop off). if you can make it to our local bus stop, which is only 12KM away we'll come freely and graciously to get you for the love of your extra effort :-)

 There is a lively bar in the village with regular concerts and film nights.
 Deep in D'Artagnen country, there is plenty to learn from the region's history, from it's Basque origins to the Maquisards of La Résistance.
 World renowned for Fois Gras and Armangac, Nationally known for great food and quiet life, opportunities abound for exploring this very beautiful rural setting by foot or mountain bike, with trails for all levels.

 Limited internet access

 We are smokers

-25 hours a week as needed, two days off as you want.
+25 hours a week, two days off

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.